Treating NAVICULAR Syndrome without Horseshoes

 forward as I could push a knife through softer tissue; further ahead, you hit solid bone,

 which is harder and more unyielding.
-Coffin bone views, right.
+Coffin bone views, below.

 Ideal wild horse foot, left--note short, straight bars merging rapidly with sole.